sebastiansutter/techguides/pages/cipdemo/faststart_cip_lab.md

 ## Deploy the bar files

 In this section you will deploy the BAR Files to the CIP environment.
-You will deploy each one separately, and each will create an IntegrationServer in the ACE environment.
+You will deploy each one separately, and each will create an Integration Server in the ACE environment.

 Deployment of a BAR file includes the creation of the Integration Server in which it will run, and is achieved by creating a Helm Chart.
 This Helm Chart includes all the details of the Integration Server, as well as the BAR file itself.
 In a DevOps environment, this is deployed programmatically.
 In a Development environment, such as this, the typical way to deploy a BAR File (and create the Integration Server) is from the ACE Dashboard.